Overview

 header in your HTTP requests.
-The Straddle uses this key to detect and prevent duplicate operations.
-If a request with a given key has already been successfully processed, Straddle will return the original response without re-executing the operation.
+Straddle then uses this key to detect and prevent duplicate operations.
+If a request with a given key has already been processed, Straddle will return the original response without re-executing the operation.

 header: